 Thin velvety skin embraces yellowy orange flesh that tastes like a cross between an apricot and a peach.

-The grow all over my neighborhood — everyone seems to have at least one or two trees and they’re very prolific producers — but no one knows what to do with them.
-A lot of fruit is wasted — birds love them and so do fruit rats…ick.
+Loquats grow all over my SoCal neighborhood — everyone seems to have at least one or two trees and they’re very prolific producers — but no one knows what to do with them, which is really too bad because they’re full of nutrition.

 Use an immersion blender to puree.

 Time to sleep in the crockpot all night and get nice and thick.